Art of the Pie Goes to the James Beard Awards

 That West Coast time thing didn’t work out so well in the morning though as 9AM came awfully early!
 Amy plied us with mugs of strong coffee, breakfast and good conversation.
 Before we knew it, it was time to get dressed and ready for the big event.
 I laced my pink sneakers with new pink ribbon, and wore them with new Pi socks that I had bought just for the occasion.

-Duncan had borrowed a snazzy red jacket and tie from my neighbor, Michael, and after a visit to the local thrift store, put this stylish outfit together.
+My son had borrowed a snazzy red jacket and tie from my neighbor, Michael, and after a visit to the local thrift store, put this stylish outfit together.
 Pretty handsome don’t you think?

 We caught a ride uptown and walked a bit on 5th Avenue, stopping in for a few minutes at St Patrick’s Cathedral, passing by Rockefeller Center, and seeing the lions outside of the New York Public Library.
 Then we opened the doors at 500 5th Avenue and took the elevator up to the offices of my publisher, W.W.
 Norton/The Countryman Press.
 My wonderful agent, Ann Treistman, took us around to meet everybody in the office, most all of whom had worked in some capacity on the book.
 It was really special to meet W. Drake McFeely, the chairman and president of W.W.
 Norton, too!